By: Mrt. Psic.CL. Tamara Toledo E. (Translated by Jessica Schwartzman)

 Well, it’s that adults forget what it’s like to be younger (kids or teens) and, when they become parents, become either extremely lax or strict.
 Of course, neither extreme is healthy.

-However, it seems like the adults haven’t considered the atmosphere of this environment and its major impacts on the personal, emocional, psychological, and social lives of our kids and teens.
+However, it seems like the adults haven’t considered the atmosphere of this environment and its major impact on the personal, emotional, psychological, and social lives of our children.
 I ask myself “Have these kids not also given up their own lives?”
 Their school, their friends, their crushes, going to parties, their favorite sport, their graduation, birthday parties, the freedom to grow up, and all the other things typical of these ages, things we have all gone through.

 As a mental health professional, I would, in this blog, like to ask the reader to try an exercise: Imagine you are the same age as your kids are now.